Denis-Oh/COMP426_A2-Multicore_Implementation_of_2D_Bouncing_Balls_Simulation-Using_Intel_TBB/README.md

 Ball-to-Ball Collisions: When two balls collide, their x and y velocities are re-calculated.
 The change in velocity is calculated based on the relative velocity and the collision vector between the two balls.

 ### Rendering with OpenGL:
+The rendering process using OpenGL remains largely unchanged from Assignment 1.
 The balls on screen are rendered with the OpenGL library.
 The drawBall function draws each ball as a fan of triangles with OpenGL's GL_TRIANGLE_FAN.
 The result resembles a circle.

-### Mutex Locking:
+## Conclusion:
-To avoid data races when multiple threads access shared resources (e.g., the balls vector), a std::mutex (balls_mutex) is used to protect access to shared data.
-This ensures thread-safe updates of ball positions and collision handling.
+By transitioning from standard C++ threads to Intel TBB, we've created a more scalable and efficient implementation of the 2D bouncing balls simulation.
+The use of TBB's concurrent data structures and parallel algorithms allows for better utilization of multi-core processors, while the control thread ensures proper synchronization and timing of the simulation updates and rendering.